 Knowing your community is important.
 Gaining their support is mission-critical.
 So even before HazAdapt was a business, we took our idea to our community.

 In May 2019, we presented the concept of HazAdapt to Benton County Emergency Manager Bryan Lee and City of Corvallis Emergency Manager Dave Busby during the Imagine Corvallis 2040 emergency innovation event.
 With a "go get 'em kid" and a small grant from the community, we began an enduring relationship with our local emergency professionals.

 Since then, HazAdapt has continued to serve our community alongside these professionals, including during the COVID-19 pandemic and the West Coast Wildfires.

 Engagement during isolation is essential for survival.

-Shreyans Khunteta, one of HazAdapt's very own UX Engineers, started the COVID Response Collective with this mission in mind.
+Shreyans Khunteta, then a UX engineer at HazAdapt, started the COVID Response Collective with this mission in mind.
 Within days, what started as a simple chat room grew to an information and resource hub with over 300 members across the Pacific Northwest.

 HazAdapt was the CRC's first partner and was key in setting up infrastructure, community engagement, and resource operations.

 Fill out the form below, or email us at email@example.com!